♫ Listening to: Letting Go by Wild Nothing ♫

 Open the cans of coconut cream or coconut milk.
 If using coconut cream, dump everything into the bowl of a stand mixer.
 If it’s coconut milk, only use the solid part.

-Whisk until smooth using an electric or stand mixer.
+Whisk until smooth using a stand mixer or a handheld electric mixer.

 Add the tablespoon of vanilla and ½ teaspoon of xanthan gum while still whisking.